 The current school system is too structured, rigid, and inhibits creativity.
 The current school curriculum inadequately prepares the students to survive the fast-changing world of the 21st century.
 While schools need to comply with the national education policy to teach designated subjects, schools should include other programs that could help to resolve the aforementioned issue.
 Therefore, our school proposes building an ecosystem using blockchain technology where students can freely create and share their contents.
 We believe that the blockchain ecosystem will nurture young children in developing creative minds and entrepreneurial skills.

 I have written this white paper for a hypothetical blockchain project.
 This blockchain project is to build a private blockchain ecosystem for an international school.

-I guess we need to conduct a feasibility study before we start planning any blockchain project.
-Here, I used a methodology called the CATWOE analysis.
-It can be applied to any new projects.
+First, we need to conduct a feasibility study before we start planning any blockchain project.
+Here, I am using a methodology called the CATWOE analysis.
+It can be applied to any new project.

 CATWOE Analysis of Building a Blockchain School

 CATWOE is an acronym that stands for Customers – Actors – Transformation process – Worldview – Owners – Environmental constraints.
 It’s a simple analytical approach to find solutions to problems.
 The CATWOE Analysis makes it possible to identify problem areas, look at what an organization wants to achieve, and which solutions can influence the stakeholders.
 The analysis uses thought methodology from multiple perspectives.
 It is especially useful for an organization that wants to implement a new project that involves a drastic transformation process.
 The implementation of the blockchain technologies in a school curriculum qualifies for such transformation.
 Therefore, there is a need to understand the problems and try to find solutions before we proceed with the project implementation